ld4mbse/oslc-adapter-simulink/README.md

 ### 9. Installing Apache Tomcat

-*Optional: This step are only necessary if you want to use a specific Tomcat instance instead of the Tomcat instance embedded in Eclipse and downloaded by the Maven Tomcat plugin.
-This step are only necessary if you want:*
+*Optional: This step is only necessary if you want to use a specific Tomcat instance instead of the Tomcat instance embedded in Eclipse and downloaded by the Maven Tomcat plugin.
+This step is only necessary if you want:*
 - *to deploy the Simulink adapter on a specific Tomcat instance (possibly with specific configurations)*
 - *to deploy the Simulink adapter such that it accepts HTTP PUT requests, necessary for updating Simulink parameters*